 Your wallet balance is now 1.5 BTC, but it’s made up of two UTXOs in two addresses: one worth 1 BTC and another worth 0.5 BTC.
 You can compare this to a physical wallet containing two cash bills.

 Let’s say you want to send 0.75 BTC to someone else.
-Similar to using cash, your wallet can’t “split” a UTXO exactly as needed.
-Instead, it will combine UTXOs to cover the total amount, like using a combination of cash bills.
-In this case, your wallet would select the 1 BTC UTXO, spend 0.75 BTC of it, and return the “change” of 0.25 BTC to a change address within your own wallet.
+In this case, your wallet would select the 1 BTC UTXO, spend 0.75 BTC of it, and return the “change” of 0.25 BTC to a change address within your own wallet (more on this below).

 Alternatively, you could decide to send the full 1.5 BTC to someone else.
 In this case, your wallet would combine the UTXOs into one UTXO worth 1.5 BTC, and you wouldn’t get any change.